otrv4/otrv4/otrv4.md

 Responder fingerprint (64 BYTE)
   The fingerprint that the party that did not initiate SMP is using in the current conversation.
-Secure Session ID or SSID
+Secure Session ID or SSID // TODO: put the type of this User-specified secret
-User-specified secret
   The input string given by the user at runtime.
 ```